byoutline/OttoCachedField/README.md

 If you do not want to use Otto bus check [CachedField](https://github.com/byoutline/CachedField) project.

 #### Latest changes ####
+* 1.6.1 No new features, call to bus that did nothing removed.
 * 1.6.0 MainThreadExecutor class added for convenience of Android projects.
 * 1.5.2 No new features, new module with OttoObservableCachedField added with separate numeration.
 * 1.5.1 OttoCachedEndpointWithArg constructor is now protected instead of package private, so users can extend this class to hide long generic types.